mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1a.md

 Steps
 --

 In ths Lab you will deploy a new application that requires a MySQL database.
-You will create an instance of a database, bind it to your applicaiton via the command line, and then see how to accomplish the same thing by using the applicaiton manifest file.
+You will create an instance of a database, bind it to your applicaiton via the command line, and then see how to accomplish the same thing by using the application manifest file.

 ### Step 1
 ##### Create a Database from Marketplace